 If Net Particle Removal is more important than Retention Efficiency, then why do Semiconductor and Biotechnology facilities use HEPA Filters?
 That is a very good question.
 It has everything to do with Application.
 Semiconductor and Biotechnology facilities are very controlled environments, to the extent there are few if any particles being generated by activity within these environments.
 Personnel wear Clean or Containment Suits to prevent the emission of particles from human hygiene or activity and entry and exit is through Air-showers and Airlocks.
 Moreover the ceiling tiles in these facilities are replaced with HEPA Filters so the air flow in these facilities is measured in Room Changes per Minute.
 Bottom line is that these facilities can be considered “closed or contained environments”.
 In the home and office environment, doors are opening as people come and go allowing allergens and other contaminants to enter, pets and people are generating particles and pathogens through all of their activities and microbes are growing despite our best efforts to maintain environmental cleanliness.
 Therefore, we are more concerned with removing as many particles as we can (Net Particle Removal) instead of measuring particle filter retention efficiency.
 IE retention efficiency matters little if you are only processing 10% of your home or Office air once every hour.
 Bottom line is that there is no practical way to create a closed or contained environment in a home or office application.
 Therefore, we focus on removing as many particles as we can as quickly as we can.

 Why can’t I simply replace all of my furnace filters with HEPA filters or High Retention rate filters to keep my home or office air clean?
 That’s a very good thought.
-Actually you can do that but you do so at the expense of performance and energy efficiency.
+However, most newer and safer HVAC systems will shut down on low intake pressure due to flow restriction in the return air duct.
+If your system doesn’t shut down, operating at low inlet pressure and flow will significantly reduce performance and energy efficiency of your system..
 The HVAC system in your home and office is designed to condition air temperature and humidity, Therefore, flow rate and air density across the heat exchangers within your systems is critical to operating efficiency.
 The higher the retention rating of a filter, the more restrictive to air flow it becomes.
 Reference the water/screen analogy we used above.
 Therefore by restricting the air flow through your HVAC system, you reduce the air density and actual total mass air flow across the heat exchangers.
 The net result is your AC runs longer and your electric bills get bigger.
 Most purpose built Air Purifiers are designed with efficiency in mind.
 The technically advanced RadiCal impeller and energy efficient motor used in AirBox is perhaps the most efficient integrated fan module in use today.
 In conjunction with the AirBox flow dynamics the total package may be the most energy efficient Air Purifier available.
-500 Cubic foot per minute using only 70 watts of power… you be the judge..
+500 Cubic foot per minute using only 70 watts of power… you be the judge...

 Is the AirBox really hand made in America?
 Looking at the photograph (below) taken from the bottom looking up of the AirBox interior without filters.
 Note the use of Bowtie Keys that attest to the Fine Craftsmanship used to construct the AirBox.
 The interior finish is of the same quality as the exterior.
 Note the rounded frame edges that provide for smooth Airflow.
 Finally the Deutsch Connectors used for all electrical connections are visible.
 These are unquestionably the finest electrical connectors available.
 You can’t get workmanship like this from a machine.
 It’s a shame these beautiful elements of construction aren’t visible from the outside.
 Zoom in and you can even see the “Made in Germany” embossed on the impeller hub.